Updated: 5 days ago

 c) Colours not only blend perfectly on a durable, acid free paper that will last, but are also vibrant even on the light creme type I’m a huge fan of.

 There are countless brands out there.
 Some are more basic, others more premium of quality.
-If you know a few paper brands you probably noticed I didn't list any of the most popular ones.
-This is because I either haven't tried them yet or because I didn't like them.
-But that's just me.
 Buy them in single units or smaller pads and experiment.
 The great thing with Bristol paper is that it ticks off all the boxes in best type of paper for alcohol marker list, while at the same time being an overall great paper for more media, dry and wet alike.
 It gives me the freedom to do much more than just markers without even thinking of how the paper will react.
 And in the end it's a beautiful paper.
 It makes every artwork no matter the medium look good.